rainiera/health-hack/README.md

 - I assume you have `homebrew`
 - Go to your terminal
+- `cd` into your `dev` directory (if you don't have one, make one!!)
 `$ git clone https://github.com/rainiera/health-hack.git`
+- This command puts the source of the starter app (this repo) in the directory you're in.
 `$ brew install python`
 - This command installs a Python other than the Python installed on your system (which Mac OSX uses, and you don't really want to mess with).
 Also installs `pip`, which stands for "pip installs packages" (get it???).
 - Check that you're on the right Python: